 Just because there is no threat to life, the responsibility to ensure the building is safe still remains.
 The consequences of poor fire alarm maintenance can be quite severe and mean that company directors, property owners and landlords as well as individuals or teams who act as the Responsible Individual risk prosecution and possible prison sentences if they do not ensure their systems are maintained and that regular fire risk assessments have been carried out to ensure fire protection.

-It is a legal requirement that any company that employs 5 people or more must install a fire alarm, and if a building has a fire alarm installed, whether it is occupied or vacant, the system must be regularly maintained.
+It is a legal requirement that any company that employs 5 people or more must install a fire alarm system, and if a building has a fire alarm installed, whether it is occupied or vacant, the system must be regularly maintained.
 Also failure to declare that a building is unoccupied may also impact the validity of insurance.

 Fire Risk Assessment